-The 1970 publication of British poet Ted Hughes’ (1930 – 1998) Crow released an almost unprecedented and unfathomable work upon the world.
+The 1970 publication of British poet Ted Hughes’ (August 17, 1930 – October 28, 1998) Crow released an almost unprecedented and unfathomable work upon the world.
 Dark, sinister at times, annihilistic, and full of subtle bereavement.
 Poems that introduced a crow as a metaphor for our torn complex selves and an often-absurd universe.

 Crow realized there were two Gods –

 One of them much bigger than the other

 The Crow, appearing in many but not all of the poems in this collection, served as a symbol, a character, and a wild force; simplistic about life, yet observant of its irony and pain.
 Hughes wrote most of the poems in the empty space and time created by the suicide of his estranged wife, Sylvia Plath, in 1963.